stvliu/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ![image](/images/user-guide/dashboards/overview/dashboard-introduction.png)
 {% endif %}

-Dashboards in ThingsBoard provide users with the following capabilities:
+Dashboards in GridLinks provide users with the following capabilities:

  - **Data Visualization**: Users can create various widgets such as charts, graphs, tables, and more to visualize data obtained from connected devices.
 This enables operators and analysts to easily analyze information and track device statuses.